jhkillam/what-do-we-need/README.md

 # what-do-we-need
-A simple webapp built using Angular and GraphQL to keep track of things you need to pick up from various stores.
+A simple webapp built using Angular, Node.js, and MongoDB to keep track of things you need to pick up from various stores.